BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 In either of these cases, the client should expect another page of data, and should submit another request, with an updated `lastRecord` parameter.

 Note that subsequent requests can use the `requestId` parameter as a substitute for the `filter` parameter.
-While not obligatory, this strategy is recommended efficiency.
+While not obligatory, this strategy is recommended for efficiency.
 An example query of this type would look like this:

->**Example URL:** /api/data/raw_data?token=asdfasdf&requestId=1g2h3j4k5l6&startRecord=13456&numRecords=1000
+>**Example URL:** /api/data/raw_data?token=asdfasdf&requestId=1g2h3j4k5l6&lastRecord=13456&numRecords=1000

-Once a result set has been returned that is empty or smaller than the `numrecords` requested, the `requestId` will become invalid, since this event signals that there are no more pages of data associated with the original filter set.
+Once a result set has been returned that is empty or smaller than the `numRecords` requested, the `requestId` will become invalid, since this event signals that there are no more pages of data associated with the original filter set.